nf-core/denovotranscript/docs/usage.md

 - `--soft_filtered_transcripts` (to include soft filtered transcripts from rnaSPAdes as inputs to Evidential Gene)
 - `--hard_filtered_transcripts` (to include hard filtered transcripts from rnaSPAdes as inputs to Evidential Gene)

 Extra parameters can be provided to Trinity using the `extra_trinity_args` parameter.
+The `ss` param can be used to set the strand-specific type for rnaSPAdes.

 All assemblies are concatenated into one and redundancy is reduced using Evidential Gene's tr2aacds tool.
 You can provide additional parameters to tr2aacds